Lorin Offers New Hole Patterns For Perforated Anodized Aluminum

 About Lorin Industries

-Industries is a provider of coil anodized aluminum used in various industries including architecture and construction.
+Industries is a provider of coil anodized aluminum, made exclusively in the USA and used in various industries including architecture and construction.
 Family-owned for over 75 years, Lorin aluminum can be seen shining brilliantly on some of the world’s most iconic structures

 and designs, and, no matter the age, they are always radiant.
 Three times tougher than the raw material, anodized aluminum won’t chip, flake, peel, patina, rust, or weather.
 And to make things easy, Lorin cleans, anodizes, colors, seals, cuts,